Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 Building An Offroad Trailer From Non-Offroad Plans

-A good question from some of our customers: “I really want an offroad trailer, but I can’t seem to find the right trailer plans to build it.
-Is it better to buy the “4′ x 6.5′ – 2500# – Off-Road Trailer Plans” and enlarge it, or to buy one of the other trailers and beef it up?
+A good question from some of our customers: “I want to build an offroad trailer, but I can’t to find the right trailer plans.
+Is it better to buy the 4 x 6.5 – 2500# Off-Road Trailer Plans, then enlarge it, or to buy a utility trailer plan and beef it up?

 Disclaimer: I speak only for the Mechanical Elements trailer plans.
 I know these plans because I designed them, and I know what they are capable of.
-Extrapolating the information below to plans from other sources may or may not be a good idea.
-Many other designs are really weak, so I’ll leave the choices, and judgement, to you.
+Extrapolating the information below to plans from other sources may not be a good idea.
+Many other designs are comparatively weak, so I will leave the choices, and judgement, to you.

 What Is Offroad?

 This term, “Offroad”, has different meanings to different people.
-So, when you think of “Offroad”, what do you mean?
+So, what do you mean by “Offroad”?

 Do you think about offroad as dirt roads, fire roads, and occasionally an excursion off the path?
 Or do you mean serious off roading like 4×4 trails, rock crawling, and deep river crossings?

-1. Roads. – Any place a normal production vehicle is intended to drive.
+1. Roads. – Any place a normal vehicle is intended to drive.
 Paved roads, dirt roads, dirt driveways, etc..
 (This is not a function of temporary conditions like weather (snow and ice), etc..
-Think normal.
+Think normal.)

-2. 4×4 capable. – Any place a normal production 4-wheel drive vehicle can go.
+2. 4×4 capable. – Any place a normal 4-wheel drive vehicle can go.
 A little steeper, a little more ground clearance, and other typical conditions.
-Off the “road”, maybe fire roads, the remote campsites, etc..
+Off the “road”, maybe fire roads, or remote campsites, etc..

 Offroad Trailer Towing